landolphia/Butter/README.md

 Notes:
 - INFO is the default logging level.
 - DEBUG messages will be printed to debug.log by default anyway.
-- OFFLINE will download the leads data to a local file and use it upon subsequent runs with the OFFLINE argument
+- OFFLINE will download the data if it's not available and use it upon subsequent runs with the OFFLINE argument

 ## To-do

-- Directory structure for configuration files
+<details>
+	<summary> Click to expand </summary>

 - Ponder data validation ( Better errors for xlsx scraping? )
 - Ponder keywords improvement
 - GUI

-<details>
-	<summary> Click to expand </summary>

-Other:
-- contact page
-- value formatting and validation
-- value type in payload
-- remove lxml (see next item)
-- consolidate with HTML scraper
 </details>

 ## History

 Current version: 0.9.1\
 - using cx_freeze to compile to exe
+- directory structure for configuration files

 <details>
   <summary> Older versions </summary>